Pricing and Valuation under the Real-World Measure: Preliminary Definitions and Assumptions

-In the following I refer to several no-arbitrage conditions that are frequently applied in financial mathematics.
-See for example \citet{KK2007} for a nice overview or conduct Section \ref{Sec.: No-Arbitrage Conditions} of this paper.
+In the following, I refer to several no-arbitrage conditions.
+Most of them are frequently applied in financial mathematics.
 Only the ND condition is not widespread in the literature.
 This no-arbitrage condition has been introduced by \citet{Merton1973} and can be found, e.g., in \citet{Jarrow2012} as well as \citet{JL2012}.
+All other no-arbitrage conditions are well-established.
+See for example \citet{KK2007} for a nice overview or consult Section \ref{Sec.: No-Arbitrage Conditions}.

 A dominant strategy, a free lunch with vanishing risk, and an unbounded profit with bounded risk can be seen as weak arbitrage opportunities.
 I say that there is \textit{no weak arbitrage} (NWA) if and only if there is ND and NFLVR or, equivalently, ND and NUPBR, i.e.,